When was Ronald Reagan born?

 The eight years as governor of California secured Reagan as one of the great conservative politicians in the United States.
 He tried to run for president for the Republican Party on two occasions (1968 and 1976) but was defeated in the party primaries by Richard Nixon and Gerald Ford, respectively.

 In 1980, Reagan was chosen in the Republican primaries to be the party’s candidate in the race against Democratic President Jimmy Carter.
 He chose George Bush (father) as his deputy.
-In the election campaign, explored issues such as inflation and the situation in Iran after the 1979 Islamic Revolution.
+In the election campaign, he explored issues such as inflation and the situation in Iran after the 1979 Islamic Revolution.

 In 1984, he ran for re-election against Democratic candidate Walter Mondale, obtaining an even more expressive victory.
 He obtained 59% of the votes and won 525 of the 538 delegates of the Electoral College.
 The Reagan government was marked by what was already expected: conservatism, neoliberal measures, and the fight against communism in the world.